hank08819/DINDEX/README.md

-### Four imbalanced datasets from NLP, Fintech, business, and medicine, used in Interpretable machine learning assessment
+### Four imbalanced datasets from NLP, Fintech, business, and medicine, used in paper: Interpretable machine learning assessment (Han et al 2023)